Divyam6969/news-app-newsnerd/README.md

 <h1>NewsNerd</h1>

 <p>Welcome to NewsNerd, a website that displays news from various categories.
-The website is built using React and provides an easy to use interface for browsing the latest news.</p>
+The website is built using React and NewsApi and provides an easy to use interface for browsing the latest news.</p>

 <h2>Features</h2>
 <ul>